stuymedova/kirby-rollup-postcss/README.md

-# Kirby + Rollup template
+# Kirby + Rollup + PostCSS template

-Kirby CMS template adapted to use with modern frontend tools
+Kirby CMS template adapted to use with modern frontend tools.

+## How it works?

+JavaScript files located in `src/js` directory and imported to `main.js`, and CSS files located in `src/css` directory and imported to `main.css` get processed and outputted to `public/assets/js/main.js` and `public/assets/css/main.css` respectively.
+JavaScript is processed by Rollup, CSS – by PostCSS.
+Refer `rollup.config.js` and `postcss.config.js`, as well as the "scripts" property of `package.json` for more information or to customize how the files get processed.

+Additionally, the setup employs a "Custom folder setup" and a "Multi-environment setup".
+To learn more, refer the Kirby guide on [Configuration](https://getkirby.com/docs/guide/configuration).

 ## Overview